diffplug/blowdryer/README.md

 ### Script plugins

 When you call into a script plugin, you might want to set some configuration values first.
-You can read them inside the script using `干.proj('propertyName', 'propertyDescriptionForErrorMessages')`:
+You can read them inside the script using `干.proj('propertyName', 'property description for error message')`:

 ```gradle
 // build.gradle